Ivan Katalinić: Club career

-International
+International career

-As a goalkeeper Katalinić was capped 13 times for Yugoslav national team.
+As a goalkeeper, Katalinić was capped 13 times for Yugoslavia national team.
 His debut came on 30 January 1977 when Yugoslavia beat Colombia 1–0 at Estadio El Campín in Bogotá and his last game was in Rome on 18 May 1978 versus Italy at stadio Olimpico in a scoreless draw.

 Style of play

 Due to his calmness and composure on the field, Katalinić was nicknamed "Banks".
 He was described as having excellent reflexes, and was particularly skilled in one-on-one duels with the opposing players.
 Katalinić also had the ability to read the game and predict the offensive action well in advance, which he used to alert and direct the defence.